 - Today, the majority of auto financing is done on site at the dealership.
 Last year alone, more than 24 million auto financing transactions occurred at dealerships.
 Dealing in such large volume allows dealers to offer competitive rates and access to multiple financing sources.

-- Virtually all 16,000 automotive dealerships offer the convenience of one-stop shopping through on-site financing offerings that assist consumers in securing financing.
-Most dealerships work with at least 5 to 10 different banks or finance companies so that they can offer competitive deals to their customers.
+- Virtually all automotive dealerships offer the convenience of one-stop shopping through on-site financing offerings that assist consumers in securing financing.
+Most dealerships work with at least five to ten different banks or finance companies so that they can offer competitive deals to their customers.

 - Because of a dealer’s access to multiple financing sources, consumers with all kinds of credit histories, including buyers considered to be high-risk, can secure competitive deals.
 Dealers have provided financing to millions of consumers with credit challenges.

 - Customers can and do shop around for the best auto financing deals, demonstrating the high degree of competition in this marketplace.

 - There are multiple sources of financing for automobile purchases beyond dealerships and traditional banks.
 These include credit unions, savings banks, loans from stock brokerage firms and home equity loans.
 This has created a highly competitive marketplace and lower rates for all consumers.